drphil007/GetContext-/PROCESS.md

 * Fill in username & alert when not.
 * Fill in word & alert when not.
 * Tried to Load in daily word and description, error with loading in structures.
+* Remember to clean Git.
+Remember to optionally add border with TextField.
+* Planning next comming days 1.
+Load in daily words, General context & content.
+2. Phrases.
+3.Social Context 4.
+FireBase & Layout.

+# day 12
+* Thinking about neccesity Firebase, lot of work and maybe not a must.
+Optional, thinking about it.
+* Organized Git, still not done.
+Remember to make sure to look up how to remove files.
+* Fixed almost all errors; loading in daily word and re-ordering the setup for the code in tableviews depended on the json fix.
+Day with lots of errors/questions/frustrations.
+* Also worked on interaction frond/back-end.

+# day 13
+* Finished loading in daily word and general context.
+Almost done with Phrases.
+Lots of progress.
+* Planning on finishing Phrases tomorrow morning + Social Context.
+* Still not sure about Firebase but maybe planning setup for fridaymorning.
+* currently focussing on makins sure all functions works; make notes of little tweaks in design for future.